petedejoy/documentation/v2/clickstream/destinations/facebook-app-events.md

 ## Why send data to Facebook App Events using Astronomer Clickstream?

 With Astronomer Clickstream's Facebook App Events integration, you won't need to write custom code or bundle Facebook SDKs.
 Just integrate one of Astronomer's latest mobile SDKs into your app and we'll send all the data we collect to Facebook via our servers.
-Plus, you'll be able to map any of your existing Astronomer events to other Facebook App Event event names, and user traits like birthday, city, gender, etc. get passed directly through to [Facebook Pixel](facebook-pixel.md)
+Plus, you'll be able to map any of your existing Astronomer events to other Facebook App Event event names.
+User traits like birthday, city, gender, etc. get passed directly through to [Facebook Pixel](facebook-pixel.md).

 In short, skip the manual headache and get straight to insights with Astronomer Clickstream.

 ## Getting Started with Facebook App Events and Astronomer Clickstream

 ### Facebook App Events Side

 Once you have a Facebook Apps account, all you'll need to do is retrieve your 15-digit App ID.
 You can find this directly on your [dashboard](https://developers.facebook.com/apps/).

 Once that's set, you'll need to know what specific events you want to map.
 For each event, we'll ask you for the event *key* (e.g. `Products Searched`) as well as the *value* (e.g. `fb_mobile_search`).

 ### Astronomer Side

 Now that you have what you need from the Facebook Apps side, go ahead to your Astronomer [dashboard](https://app.astronomer.io/login).

 ![facebook-apps1](../../../images/facebook-apps1.png)

 Input your `appid` and App Event Mappings.

 As a final step, give your destination a unique name in the `Friendly Name` box.

 With that, just click on `Create Destination` to active your pipeline!